cowprotocol/composable-cow/README.md

 # `ComposableCoW`: Composable Conditional orders

-This repository is the next in evolution of the [`conditional-smart-orders`](https://github.com/cowprotocol/conditional-smart-orders), providing a unified interface for stateless, composable conditional orders. `ComposableCoW` is designed to be used with the [`ExtensibleFallbackHandler`](https://github.com/rndlabs/safe-contracts/tree/merged-efh-sigmuxer), a powerful _extensible_ fallback handler that allows for significant customisation of a `Safe`, while preserving strong security guarantees.
+This repository is the next in evolution of [`conditional-smart-orders`](https://github.com/cowprotocol/conditional-smart-orders), providing a unified interface for limited state, composable conditional orders. `ComposableCoW` is designed to be used with the [`ExtensibleFallbackHandler`](https://github.com/rndlabs/safe-contracts), a powerful _extensible_ fallback handler that allows for significant customisation of a `Safe`, while preserving strong security guarantees.

 ## Architecture